 I drove to Louisville last week for the first time in about six months.
 I drove a modest 10mph above the posted speed limit and ducked as dozens of other drivers blew by.

 The IRS has been so denuded of personnel and resources that they rarely pursue complicated tax returns.
 “Pursue” is a euphemism for “audit”, and “complicated” is a euphemism for “lucrative.”
 “Collecting taxes” is a euphemism for “go ahead and drive over that bridge – it’s fine.”

 We’re told that there are enough gun laws already in existence, but they’re not enforced.
-Meanwhile, minimum wage grocery store cashiers are being popped for asking customers who chose to honor the shop with their trade are miffed for being asked to wear a mask.
+Meanwhile, minimum wage grocery store cashiers are being popped by customers who chose to honor the shop with their trade who are miffed for being asked to wear a mask.
 I remember times when I pissed customers off for not letting them wear Halloween masks while shopping in our liquor store.
 Go figure.

 But this is about baseball.

 The foreign substance that sparked the now-to-be-enforced rule was spit.
 Pitchers were spitting (whatever might currently reside in their mouths) onto the ball about to be launched.
 In theory, it made the ball slippery and unpredictable in its trajectory.
 Predictably, a bunch of hitters were beaned.
 Baseball deemed this a dangerous situation and banned the substances…in theory.